Sperm granuloma: Complications

 There have been complications involving sperm granuloma.
 A pediatric case documented a 13 year old boy who was admitted to the hospital with edema and redness on his left hemiscrotum.
 Upon a physical examination, they found the scrotum to be enlarged, soft, red and painless.
 Initial sonographs detected possibility of inflammation of the testis and epididymis.
 The patient received anti-inflammatory and antibiotic treatment, and was examined again one week after treatment.
 The testis were still painless and now hardened.
 Upon a second reexamination five days later, low perfusion to the testis was detected.
 This testicular necrosis led the patient into an emergency operation.
 Histology determined there was a ruptured sperm granuloma that led to the testicular thrombosis and necrosis.
 Specifically, the walls of the vas deferens contained many growths of small ducts and gland-like structures, which came about as a response to the displacement of the sperm and fluid.
 The exact cause of his ruptured sperm granuloma was not determined, but it was found to be most likely a secondary response to inflammation and/or trauma.

 Another complication with sperm granulomas has been being mistaken for a tumor due to its tumor-like appearance.
 A 45 year old man presented with right testicular chronic pain.
-He had a vasectomy 7 years ago.
+He had completed a vasectomy 7 years ago.
 Upon physical examination and an ultrasound, a solid nodule in the right epididymis was found, and medical staff suspected a tumor.
 After findings of sperm that had undergone phagocytosis, a final diagnosis of sperm granuloma was determined.